Fact-checked

 Specific elements

-Emotional intimacy, trust, respect, attractiveness, sociability, loyalty; anger, hostility, resentment; sexual orientation
+Emotional closeness, trust, respect, attractiveness, sociability, loyalty; anger, hostility, resentment; sexual orientation

 Current sexual context

-Sexual dysfunction in the partner that occurs in the hours before sexual activity attempts, whether this sexual activity is inadequate to sexual arousal; unsatisfactory sexual relations, disagreement with the partner about the methods of sexual contacts, restriction of confidentiality
+Sexual dysfunction in partner, what happens in the hours before attempts at sexual activity, whether the sexual activity is inadequate to sexual arousal; unsatisfactory sexual relationship, disagreement with partner about methods of sexual contact, limited privacy

-Books, video films, meetings, pressing partners during the dance, music; physical or non-physical, genital or non-sexual stimulation
+Books, videos, dating, holding partners while dancing, music; physical or non-physical, genital or non-sexual stimulation

 Mechanisms of inhibition of sexual arousal

-Neuropsychiatric agitation; negative past sexual experience; low sexual self-esteem; fears about the consequences of contact, including loss of control over the situation, unwanted pregnancy or infertility; voltage; fatigue; depression
+Neuropsychic arousal; negative past sexual experience; low sexual self-esteem; concerns about the consequences of contact, including loss of control over the situation, unwanted pregnancy or infertility; tension; fatigue; depression

 Orgasm

-Presence or absence; concern about the lack of orgasm or not; differences in sexual reaction with a partner, the appearance of orgasm with masturbation
+Presence or absence; concern about lack of orgasm or not; differences in sexual response with partner, occurrence of orgasm during masturbation

 Emotional and physical satisfaction or dissatisfaction